 ntop believes that the future of traffic monitoring and network security will be played by the ability to inspect the behaviour of encrypted communications.
-It is fortunate that Sam Bocetta, a technical writer focused on network security and open source applications accepted to talk about encryption.
+It is fortunate that Sam Bocetta accepted to talk about encryption.
+Sam is a freelance journalist specializing in US diplomacy and national security, with emphasis on technology trends in cyberwarfare, cyberdefense, and cryptography.
+He is currently working as a part-time cybersecurity coordinator at AssignYourWriter.co.

 SSL/TLS authentication has been around for a while.
 As one of the first internet safety protocols, an SSL certificate, signified by a green padlock on the far left of the URL bar, is supposed to impart feelings of trust when internet users see that a website is authenticated.
 However, hackers, being the innovative mischief makers they are, have found a way to commit cyber crimes under the cover of a secure socket layer.